By Dr. Mercola

 There are two primary concerns with tanning beds that you need to be aware of:

 - UV dose.
 The FDA uses a unit called "one erythemal dose" as a means of calibration for the indoor tanning industry – which is just a fancy word for one tanning session.
-One erythemal dose equates to the amount of time it takes for a tanning device to produce erythema (slight pinkening of the average person's skin), and this erythema indicates you have achieved a safe dose of UV – which translates to an optimal dose of vitamin D.
+One erythemal dose equates to the amount of time it takes for a tanning device to produce erythema (slight pinkening or darkening of the average person's skin), and this erythema indicates you have achieved an optimal dose of UV – which translates to an optimal dose of vitamin D.

 However, keep in mind that the erythemal dose can differ for each person based on skin type and strength of lamps – just as a safe "dose" of sunshine differs for people based on their skin type, geographic location, and time of day.
 Start with the lowest recommended dose (time) to avoid getting burned, especially if you are light skinned.

 The FDA also makes recommendations about how often you should receive a dose, stating you should wait 24-48 hours between tanning sessions.
 The reason for this is that it takes at least 24 hours for the erythema to go away.